tanberry/samples/terraform-getting-started.md

 After installing Terraform and Docker, the next step is to create your working directory and a configuration file.

-1. In your console or terminal create a new directory on your local machine and navigate to the new directory.
+1. In your console or terminal, create and navigate to a new directory on your local machine.

 ```shell
 $ mkdir terraform-demo